VidYen/VidYen-WordPress-Plugins/vidyen-vidhash/README.md

 == Changelog ==

+= 1.5.5 =

+- "Get" version now has password field.
+Should remove invalid characters.

 = 1.5.4 =

 - Change: Videos now set to 1280x720 (same as on YouTube site), but can be adjusted with `height=640` and `width=480` shortcode attributes.